dylanfitz396/check-six-by-nico-availability/README.md

 ![Alt text](sixByNicoLogo.png)
 <h2>How it Works</h2>
 <p>I have used the `setInterval` function to regularly ping the Six By Nico availability API.
 For now, it is hardcoded to run once per hour, with the API passing query parameters to look at times on the 4th of July 2023 for tables of 2.</p>
-<p>Once the response is received, I then filter by time, seeing if there is any availability between 17:00 and 22:00.
+<p>Once the response is received, I then filter by time, seeing if there is any availability in a certain window.
 If there is, I'll send myself an email, listing the available times that may suit me in it's body</p>
 <p>Once the email is sent, I clear the interval using `clearInterval(intervalId)` to prevent myself from being sent any further emails and allowing the script to stop running.</p>

 <h2>How to Run Locally</h2>